-Amended Local Civil Rule 37.2 simplifies practice by including both the EDNY and SDNY under a single consolidated Rule.
-The consolidated Rule emphasizes the need for litigants, in the first instance, to consult the Individual Practices of judges regarding the manner of raising discovery disputes, as these Individual Practices often diverge from Local Civil Rule 37.2.
+Amended Local Civil Rule 37.2 simplifies practice by including both the E.D.N.Y. and S.D.N.Y. under a single consolidated rule.
+The consolidated rule emphasizes that litigants should consult the individual practices of judges before raising discovery disputes, as individual practices often diverge from Local Civil Rule 37.2.
 It also eliminates the reference to ECF filing, because all motions presumptively must be filed on ECF.
-Lastly, it adds Rule 45 motions for subpoena enforcement to the motions covered by the Rule, because such motions are best understood as discovery motions.
+Lastly, it adds Rule 45 motions for subpoena enforcement to the motions covered by the rule, because such motions are best understood as discovery motions.